tonybayley/log_ec/README.md

 log_debug( "Hello %s%c", "worl", 'd' );
 ```

-The macros print the given format string to the console, prefixed with a
+The macros print the the log message defined by the given format string to the
-timestamp, logging level, filename and line number:
+console, prefixed with a timestamp, logging level, filename and line number:

 ```
    21054 DEBUG main.c:11: Hello world